Elfsong/Monolith/README.md

 # Turn the Monolith On
 ./sync_start.sh

-# Observer the Monolith Log
+# Observer the Monolith Log (Check if there are any errors)
 vim Monolith/src/monolith.log

-# Deploy Nginx
+# Reverse Forward using Nginx (optional but recommended)
 vim /etc/nginx/sites-available/default

 location {